 “Imagine what your future could be, seeing in your mind a future bigger than your past.”

-It’s really important to see retirement as your time.
-Perhaps you’ve given many years to raising a family, working in roles you’ve not particularly enjoyed to make ends meet, or doing things you ‘should’ do rather than what you want to do.
+It’s important to see retirement as your time.
+Perhaps you’ve given many years to raising a family, working in roles you’ve not particularly enjoyed to make ends meet, or doing things you ‘should’ do rather than what you’d like.

-When thinking about retirement, you might want to ask questions like: what exactly do I want from this new stage of life?
+When thinking about retirement, you might ask questions like: What exactly do I want from this new stage of life?
 What would be best for me?
 And how can I make sure that I find satisfaction and enjoyment in whatever I do next?

-This thinking can help to make sure that any retirement decisions are entirely led by you, and will guide you along a path where you look forward to what’s coming next.
+This can help make sure any retirement decisions are entirely yours and guide you to where you look forward to what’s coming next.

 He says, “We aren’t limited by our abilities, but by our vision.
 Imagine what your future could be, seeing in your mind a future bigger than your past.
 Write out your vision in as much detail as possible.
 Then, I’d recommend sitting down with a journal and thinking through how you can get to where you want to be.